Samuel Pepys: Second Anglo-Dutch War

 In early 1665, the start of the Second Anglo-Dutch War placed great pressure on Pepys.
 His colleagues were either engaged elsewhere or incompetent, and Pepys had to conduct a great deal of business himself.
-He excelled under the pressure, which was extreme due to the complexity and under-funding of the Royal Navy.
+He excelled under the pressure, which was extreme due to the complexity and underfunding of the Royal Navy.
 At the outset, he proposed a centralised approach to supplying the fleet.
 His idea was accepted, and he was made surveyor-general of victualling in October 1665.
 The position brought a further £300 a year.

 Pepys wrote about the Second Anglo-Dutch War: "In all things, in wisdom, courage, force and success, the Dutch have the best of us and do end the war with victory on their side".
 And King Charles II said: "Don't fight the Dutch, imitate them".

 In 1667, with the war lost, Pepys helped to discharge the navy.
 The Dutch had defeated England on open water and now began to threaten English soil itself.
 In June 1667, they conducted their Raid on the Medway, broke the defensive chain at Gillingham, and towed away the Royal Charles, one of the Royal Navy's most important ships.
 As he had done during the Fire and the Plague, Pepys again removed his wife and his gold from London.